Let Us Be Merry

 William Billings (1746–1800) was an uncommon man, described by a contemporary as “a singular man, of moderate size, short of one leg, with one eye, without any address and with an uncommon negligence of person.
 Still, he spake and sung and thought as a man above the common abilities.”
 Which, indeed, he was: He was America’s first professional composer, founded the first church choir in America, taught choral singing and pedagogy for 30 years, and published six book-length collections of hymns and anthems, many of which are still sung today!

-This new version keeps the raw energy so typical of Billings, but adds depth—the music throughout reflects the mood of the text, from the boisterous “let us be merry!” of the chorus, to the simple story telling of the first two verses, to the haunting beauty of the third verse.
+This new version keeps the raw energy so typical of Billings, but adds depth—the music throughout reflects the mood of the text, from the boisterous “let us be merry!” of the chorus, to the simple storytelling of the first two verses, to the haunting beauty of the third verse.

-The Lyrics
+The Text

 A Virgin, Unspotted